Local Limit Theorems for Energy Fluxes of Infinite Divisible Random Fields

-Furthermore, by arguing as in the proof of Theorem 6 in \cite{Sauri20}, it is sufficient to verify that the convergence in (\ref{eq:fdconbstable}) holds only weakly.
+Let us now verify that \eqref{eq:fdconbstable} is satisfied if \hyperref[stableattractassump]{Assumption ${\bf{A}}_\alpha$} holds for some $1<\alpha\leq2$ and $A$ is a compact gentle set.
+By arguing as in the proof of Theorem 6 in \cite{Sauri20}, it is sufficient to check that the convergence in (\ref{eq:fdconbstable}) holds only weakly.
 For the rest of the proof, we restrict our attention to $\Lambda_{r}(\mathbf{T},f)$ since the arguments used in this case can be easily extrapolated to $\Phi_{r}(\mathbf{T},f)$.
-Put